-I.J.
-TDSIC Mechanism.
-Consistent with the terms of Petitioner's previous TDSIC Order, and pursuant to the TDSIC Statute, Petitioner has proposed to recover 80% of the costs associated with the TDSIC Plans through its electric TDSIC rate adjustment mechanism.
+I. TDSIC Mechanism.
+Consistent with the terms of Petitioner's previous TDSIC Order, Petitioner has proposed to recover 80% of the costs associated with the TDSIC

+Plans through its electric TDSIC rate adjustment mechanism.
 We will discuss the OUCC's and CAC's specific concerns in the following sections.

-Ultimately, and consistent with our findings below and herein, we authorize Petitioner to continue using the TDSIC mechanism established in Cause Nos.
+Ultimately, and consistent with our findings below, we authorize Petitioner to continue using the TDSIC mechanism established in Cause Nos.
 44910 for recovery of 80% of the TDSIC Project costs.
 In its tracker filings under Ind.
 Code § 8-1-39-9(a) Petitioner shall file with the Commission's Energy Division a revised tariff sheet consistent with the format set forth on Attachment MAR-2, as well as with our findings below.